Chlorophytus/broccoli/README.md

 # Broccoli
-A soft GPU prototype in Chisel 3
+A soft multimedia/graphics processor prototype in Chisel 3

 ## **Licensing**
 See [LICENSE](./LICENSE) for licensing information.